Tyntchtykbek Tchoroev: Early life and education

+In September 1966, Chorotegin entered the village school at Echki‑Bashy.
+After completing the eighth grade there, he moved to Naryn to continue his studies at the No. 1 Toktogul Satylgan‑uulu Secondary School, from which he graduated with a silver medal in 1976.
+He then enrolled in the history faculty of the Kyrgyz State University (now the Kyrgyz National University, named after Jusup Balasagyn).
+While a student in the capital, then called Frunze (present‑day Bishkek), he took an active part in the university’s academic and literary circles.
+He completed his degree at the university with a so‑called “red diploma” in 1981.

-He graduated at the History Faculty of the Kyrgyz State University (now - the Kyrgyz National University) in Bishkek (then - Frunze), the capital of then Kyrgyz Soviet Socialist Republic in 1981.
-He studied in Tashkent at the Oriental Institute named after Abu Reihan Beruni of the Uzbekistan Academy of Sciences in 1983-1988 and defended his first doctoral thesis devoted to the Eastern Turkic groups' migrations in the 9th - 13th centuries according to the medieval Muslim sources (in Russian language; Tashkent, December 1988).
+He then studied at the Oriental Institute named after Abu Reihan Beruni of the Uzbekistan Academy of Sciences in Tashkent from 1983 to 1988, where he defended his first doctoral thesis on the migrations of Eastern Turkic groups in the 9th–13th centuries according to medieval Muslim sources (in Russian language; Tashkent, December 1988).

-He led the Chair of the Ancient and Medieval History (1989–1991) and the Chair of the Asian and African States History (1992–1994) at the Kyrgyz National University.
-Then he studied for his doctorate at the same university (1994–1997) and defended his doctoral thesis devoted to the epoch and life of Mahmud al-Kashghari (al-Barsqani), the Eastern Turkic scholar lived in the 11th century, and his scientific legacy.
-It was defended at the Kyrgyzstan National Academy of Sciences on 10 April 1998 (in Kyrgyz language).
-His new monograph on the topic was published by the Muras Foundation in September 2017.
+He led the Chair of Ancient and Medieval History (1989–1991) and the Chair of Asian and African States History (1992–1994) at the Kyrgyz National University.
+He subsequently studied for his doctorate at the same university (1994–1997) and defended his doctoral thesis on the life and era of Mahmud al-Kashghari (al-Barsqani), an Eastern Turkic scholar of the 11th century, and his scholarly legacy.
+The thesis was defended at the Kyrgyzstan National Academy of Sciences on 10 April 1998 (in Kyrgyz language).
+A monograph on the subject was published by the Muras Foundation in September 2017.

+His name and surname was officially changed in Kyrgyzstan to Tynchtykbek Chorotegin since 09 June 2026 (it was just his pen name before).

 Textbooks and Turkology publications

-Tchoroev (Chorotegin) has published several monographs and books in Kyrgyz and Russian languages (since 1990) and several textbooks devoted to the ancient and medieval history of the Kyrgyz people and their neighbors in Central and Inner Asia.
+Chorotegin has published several monographs and books in Kyrgyz and Russian languages (since 1990) and several textbooks devoted to the ancient and medieval history of the Kyrgyz people and their neighbors in Central and Inner Asia.

 The first post-Soviet Kyrgyz textbooks for the secondary schools in Kyrgyzstan by him in co-authorship with Professor Toktorbek Omurbekov have been translated from Kyrgyz into Russian and Uzbek languages.

-The textbooks for the secondary schools are being officially distributed by the Education Ministry in Kyrgyzstan since 1996 until now (January 2013).
+The textbooks for secondary schools have been officially distributed by the Education Ministry in Kyrgyzstan since 1996.

 Some of his articles on Kyrgyz history and medieval sources were published by UNESCO, International Journal of Middle East Studies, Kyrgyz National Encyclopedia, Soviet Encyclopedia, etc. (in Kyrgyzstan, the United States, Western Europe, Russia, Turkey, China, Uzbekistan).